lieryan/ktti/README.md

    even detect when the repeat request doesn't come with the same data as the original request and raise that as a different error to the client.

-6. The ledger supports optional optimistic locking with prev_tx_id.
+7. The ledger supports optional optimistic locking with prev_tx_id.
 The client can pass the ID of the last transaction it knew about to ensure that the request is only processed if there wasn't any other concurrent transactions.

+## Caveats

+There's no database migration facilities.
+Call db.create_tables() to create table, but you'll need to destroy the database and their existing tables if schema changed.